MBelegris/Blog-Site/README.md

 - Database: Connects to the database
 - Logger: contains a file with the code used to Log activity on the backend as well as the log.log which holds the logs of the activities
+- Models: contains the model schema for the User and for Post
 - Routes: contains two files post-router.js and user-router.js:
   - Post-router: contains the REST endpoints for posts
   - User-router: contains teh REST endpoints for users